 Should You Use Homemade Toothpaste?

-While the ingredients in homemade toothpastes may be natural, that doesn't mean they're all safe for your teeth.
+While the ingredients in homemade toothpaste may be natural, that doesn't mean they're all safe for your teeth.
 Some ingredients, like lemon juice, are acidic and may damage enamel.
-Other ingredients, like baking soda, are mildly abrasive, which is also harmful to enamel.
+Other elements, like baking soda, are mildly abrasive, which is also harmful to enamel.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.